 2. No copy mic sounds anywhere close to the original.
-The more experienced the listener, the more glaring the lack of depth, texture and detail found in copy mics.
-Clone manufacturers are too lazy, greedy or ignorant (or some combination of the three) to go the extra mile and spend the extra buck that excellence requires.
+The more experienced the listener, the more glaring the lack of depth, texture, detail and absence of emotional draw found in copy mics.
+Clone manufacturers are too lazy, greedy or ignorant (or some combination of the three) to go the extra mile (I mean the extra year here) and spend the extra buck that excellence requires.

 3. Once all of the old-stock tubes have been used up, and only offshore versions can be had, all tube mics will sound mediocre.
 Until someone, old blueprints in hand, spends big and tools up again.